bszonye/civ7-town-trix/README.md

 - blue hexes for urban districts
 - purple for the city center

-the city center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build there.)
+the center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build in the center.)

 ## unique quarter assistant
 guides unique building construction in the building interface, with